 - Cut chicken thighs into 4x7cm (approx) pieces

-- Cover, and let it marinade in the fridge for at least 30 minutes
+- Cover, and let it sit in the fridge for at least 30 minutes

-- Remove from fridge and dust each piece with tapioca starch
+- Remove from fridge and generously dust each piece with tapioca starch

 - Fry 3-4 pieces at a time for 90 seconds each, flipping at 45 seconds